Smigle a Minimalist Blog Theme for Hugo

 Despite having experience with web development and Jekyll (the Ruby-based static site generator), I faced some challenges when I built smigle because I was completely new to Hugo and Go (the language it’s written in).

-• Hugo templates, specifically the range and . syntax were confusing
+- Hugo templates, specifically the

-• Getting range to treat the last element was annoying (as discussed in an earlier post)
+to treat the last element was annoying (as discussed in an earlier post) - Overriding a theme’s static file paths was confusing

 What helped get over these challenges was skimming and rereading the Hugo docs and searching through the Hugo community Discourse.
 As I pointed out in an another earlier post, the docs are vast and not well organized for beginners, but what can you do?